IntelRealSense/librealsense/projection.md

 # Projection and Deprojection in librealsense

 This document describes the projection mathematics relating the images provided by `librealsense` to their associated 3D coordinate systems, as well as the relationships between those coordinate systems.
+These facilities are mathematically equivalent to those provided by previous APIs and SDKs, but may use slightly different phrasing of coefficients and formulas.

 ## Pixel coordinates